 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
 The core principle of this amendment is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09, as amended by ASU 2015-14, ASU 2016-08, ASU 2016-10, ASU 2016-12 and ASU 2016-20, is effective for annual reporting periods beginning after December 15, 2017, and interim periods therein.
 These ASUs can be adopted either retrospectively to each prior reporting period presented or as a cumulative-effect adjustment as of the date of adoption.
-The Company does not expect to adopt these ASUs until required, and has not yet selected the transition method.
-Based on an evaluation of the standard as a whole, the Company has identified gift card breakage, direct-response advertising, and principal versus agent considerations as areas which will most likely be affected by the new revenue recognition guidance.
-We are in the process of finalizing the analysis of our revenue streams and quantifying the effects on the areas discussed above, and we currently do not expect the adoption will significantly affect our consolidated statements of operations, financial position or cash flows.
+The Company expects a change in the timing of recognizing gift card breakage, sales relating to shipping and handling for undelivered orders, and a change in timing for the recognition of expenses related to direct-response advertising costs.
+In addition, we expect a balance sheet reclassification from inventory to other current assets relating to our right to recover products for our sales returns, as well as a change to the accounting for our unredeemed rewards for our loyalty program as a reduction to sales instead of recording the charge to cost of goods sold.
+Although we are in the process of finalizing the quantification of the effects on the areas discussed above, we currently do not expect the adoption will significantly affect our consolidated statements of operations, financial position or cash flows.
+The Company expects to adopt the provisions of this standard using the modified retrospective method, which requires a cumulative effect adjustment to the opening balance of retained earnings on the date of adoption.